Trusts and Foundations

 Please do contact us if you have Parkinson’s and are interested in what we can offer.

-Panacea Charitable Trust:
+Panacea Charitable Trust

 This charity has provided almost £5 million of funding to more than 100 local organisations and educational programmes.
-Its social-related grants fund is designated to support Bedford and its surrounding local community across a broad range of initiatives and recipients.

 We have been grateful recipients of their grant for several years, most recently for our project: ‘A Holistic Approach to MS’, which considers the whole person, not just the illness, and supports physical & mental health through core and complementary therapies.